jelmerdereus/gowebtemplate/README.md

 * pgpass

 ## Getting started
-in the main function, you can see that the environment variables are parsed and that an ORM instance was provided to the RunApp function that specifies all the current routes. the `GetParams` function can be adapted to your needs.
+in the main function, you can see that the environment variables are parsed and that an ORM instance was provided to the RunApp function.

 ```go